 How skill-based talent management improves talent mobility

 Perhaps the biggest advantage of switching to a skills focus is that it allows talent teams to look at their existing workforce in a new light.
-If talent practitioners know they need certain skills to fulfil a business goal or project (rather than a specific title), they can look inside the business to identify where those skills might already exist, or could quickly be developed.
+If talent practitioners know they need certain skills to fulfill a business goal or project (rather than a specific title), they can look inside the business to identify where those skills might already exist, or could quickly be developed.

 That improves internal mobility for employees.
 When external talent pools are already so small and competitive, that’s critical.
 57% of employees say it’s easier to find new jobs in different organizations than to progress internally, putting organizations at risk of churn they can ill afford.
-Clearly mapping the skillsets of existing staff members can open up new career paths for them, and make explicit the competency or level of competency they need to progress.
+Clearly mapping the skillsets of existing staff members can open up new career paths for them, and make explicit the competency they need to progress.

 How AI can help talent teams switch to skills-based hiring